ibm-cloud-docs/Backup/bmr-plugin.md

 # Getting started with the Bare Metal Restore plug-in
 {: #BMRplugin}

 Bare Metal Restore is a disaster recovery solution.
-You can use BMR to restore your server from a bare metal state after a disaster, such as an operating system or hardware failure, occurred.
+You can use BMR to restore your server from a bare metal state after a disaster, such as an operating system or hardware failure.
 With BMR, you can quickly restore the system image from a safe, secure location that is managed by {{site.data.keyword.cloud}}.
 {: shortdesc}

 BMR is a Windows&reg;-only product on physical servers.
 It is not available for virtual servers.
 Bare Metal Restores for Linux&reg; distributions aren't supported.